 Mainly end users of the software should be involved in UAT.
-The team can be comprised of beta testers or customer should select UAT members internally from every group of organization so that each and every user role can be tested.
+The team can be comprised of beta testers or customer should select UAT members internally from every group of the organization so that each and every user role can be tested.

-It doesn’t matter if you are part of a billion dollar release or a startup team, you should overcome these UAT challenges for delivering successful software for the end user.
+It doesn’t matter if you are part of a billion-dollar release or a startup team, you should overcome these UAT challenges for delivering successful software for the end user.

 1) UAT environment setup and deployment process

 Once the UAT environment is separated from test environment you need to control the release cycle effectively.
-Uncontrolled release cycle may leads to different software versions on test and UAT environment.
-Valuable UAT time is wasted by not testing software on latest version.
+Uncontrolled release cycle may lead to different software versions on test and UAT environment.
+Valuable UAT time is wasted by not testing software on the latest version.
 Not to mention the time required for issue tracking on incorrect software version.

 2) UAT test planning

 UAT is carried out at the end of the testing cycle.
-Obviously it is the most critical period for the software release.
+Obviously, it is the most critical period for the software release.
 Delay in any of the previous stages of development and testing eat up UAT time.
 Improper test planning, in worst cases, leads to overlap between system testing and UAT.
 Due to less time for UAT and pressure to meet deadlines, software is deployed to UAT environment even though functional testing is not completed.
 UAT goals can’t be achieved in such situations.